Sixties Chart Champion - Hank B. Marvin

 Keith West, whose solitary single hit 'Excerpt From A Teenage Opera'

-reached No.2 was, at the time, a member
+reached No.2 was, at the time, a member of a band called 'Tomorrow'.

 The only act to appear in the 'Top Ten Acts' list during every year